btxtiger/ngx-component-tools/projects/ngx-lib/README.md

 ## UrlFilterHandler

 Methods that help you to manage url filters in your components.
+The `UrlFilterHandler` uses the `QueryParamHandler` under the hood.

 ```ts
 export class AppComponent extends UrlFilterHandler implements OnInit, OnDestroy {